scarv/scarv-cpu/docs/pipeline.md

 - An `mret` instruction.

-The destination addresses for conditional branch instructions are computed in the dispatch stage.
+The destination addresses for conditional branch instructions are computed in the decode stage.

 The destination addresses for jump instructions are computed in the execute stage.